 That depends.
 Are you a good photographer?
 Ha, ha.
 We've hired professionals and spent mega-thousands to design and build the best possible shark cages.
 The first priority with us is always safety, but equally as important when designing our cages was making sure there were lots of viewing windows for photographers.
 We want everyone to get lots of great images of sharks.
 We're personally collecting as many images as possible for educational and research purposes.
 The more people see sharks, the more they want to work to save them from extinction.
 To be perfectly honest though, water at the Farallones is known to be dark and murky, so capturing great underwater images can be difficult.
-For the best underwater photography of white sharks, we suggest a trip to Isla Guadalupe, Mexico, where the water visibility is much better and operators are permitted to use bait to lure sharks near the shark cages.

 Is cage diving with sharks dangerous?